-The report continues by then comparing the airplane to buildings:
+The report continues by comparing the airplane to buildings:

-It is not a sustainable model to have buildings that become obsolete at all, yet alone after 50 years.
-The environmental and financial impact would be significant but also for the occupants the user-experience would be less than ideal as the building’s technology becomes dated.
+It is unsustainable for buildings to become obsolete at all, let alone after 50 years.
+The environmental and financial impact would be significant but also for the occupants the user experience would be less than ideal as the building’s technology becomes dated.

 However, what if, as is the case with the Boeing 747, upgradability became a key consideration when designing buildings?
 This would lead to a modular approach which allowed systems to be replaced and removed at will without disrupting the building’s structure.